-But what about wildcard queries in which the \ symbol is not constrained to be at the end of the search string?
-Before handling the general case, we mention a slight generalization of trailing wildcard queries.
-First, consider leading wildcard queries, or queries of the form \mon.
+But what about wildcard queries in which the symbol is not constrained to be at the end of the search string?
+Before handling this general case, we mention a slight generalization of trailing wildcard queries.
+First, consider leading wildcard queries, or queries of the form mon.
 Consider a reverse B-tree on the dictionary - one in which each root-to-leaf path of the B-tree corresponds to a term in the dictionary written backwards: thus, the term lemon would, in the B-tree, be represented by the path root-n-o-m-e-l.
-A walk down the reverse B-tree then enumerates all terms R in the dictionary with a given suffix.
+A walk down the reverse B-tree then enumerates all terms R in the vocabulary with a given prefix.

-In fact, using a regular together with a reverse B-tree, we can handle an even more general case: wildcard queries in which there's a single \ symbol, such as se\mon.
-To do this, we use the regular B-tree to enumerate the set W of dictionary terms beginning with the prefix se, then the reverse B-tree to enumerate the set R of dictionary terms ending with the suffix mon.
+In fact, using a regular B-tree together with a reverse B-tree, we can handle an even more general case: wildcard queries in which there is a single symbol, such as semon.
+To do this, we use the regular B-tree to enumerate the set W of dictionary terms beginning with the prefix se and a non-empty suffix, then the reverse B-tree to enumerate the set R of terms ending with the suffix mon.
 Next, we take the intersection $W \cap R$ of these two sets, to arrive at the set of terms that begin with the prefix se and end with the suffix mon.
-Finally, we use the inverted index to retrieve all documents containing any terms in this intersection.
-We can thus handle wildcard queries that contain a single \ symbol using two B-trees, the normal B-tree and a reverse B-tree.
+Finally, we use the standard inverted index to retrieve all documents containing any terms in this intersection.
+We can thus handle wildcard queries that contain a single symbol using two B-trees, the normal B-tree and a reverse B-tree.

-3.1.1 General wildcard queries
+3.2.1 General wildcard queries